salesforceidentity/password-less-login/README.md

 6. Create the LoginController apex class

-   Replace the following
+   Replace the following:
    - <YOUR ACCOUNT SID> - The Twilio Account SID
    - <YOUR AUTH TOKEN>  - The Twilio Auth Token
    - <YOUR Twilio Phone Number> - The phone number that initiated the OTP message.
 This should be one of your Twilio phone numbers.

    - <CONNECTED APP CLIENT_ID> - The connected app client id

-7. Create the Passwordless vf page

-8. In Communities, under Administration > Login & Registration, choose the Passwordless visualforce page as the login page.
+7. In Communities, under Administration > Login & Registration, choose the Passwordless visualforce page as the login page.